ncomputers/vms26/README.md

 - **Multi-format exports**: Visitor and gate pass logs can be downloaded as CSV, XLSX (with photos) or PDF.
 - **SaaS-style VMS dashboard**: `/vms` shows occupancy widgets and charts built from `/api/vms/stats`.
 - **Dashboard timeframe filter**: Choose Today, Last 7 Days, Last 30 Days, This Month or Year for stats.
-- **Face Search**: Upload or capture a face image within the **Face DB** page to search stored visitors.
-- **Face DB redesign**: Faces display in a responsive card grid with an optional search toggle.
-- **Captured face thumbnails**: Unknown faces are saved with their thumbnails so the Face DB lists them for later review.
-- **Validated snapshots**: Frames are queued only when a human face is detected with sufficient clarity and size, preventing junk data.

-- **Redis hash storage**: Known and unregistered faces are stored as hashes for efficient access.
-- **Face embeddings**: Each face record saves an `embedding` vector for similarity searches.
 - **Phone lookup**: Enter a phone number to auto-fill visitor details and reuse the same `visitor_id` for history.
 - **Visitor invitations**: Generate appointment links with expiry so guests can self-fill details.
 - **Invite page**: Create invites and view pending invitations with quick links.